Cvaniak/Consistent/README.md

 ### Thoughts

-- The usage of `TreeSitter` in theory can help to indentify correct place for comment.
+- The usage of `TreeSitter` in theory can help to identify correct place for comment.
   The problem is that it have different attributes for every supported programming language.
 - Even if the `Python` scripts are just for `PoC` I want to write some tests that will allow me to catch edge cases.